Wiggly Bugs

 Wiggly Bugs Header 2 .jpg

-A visitor to the island once asked: “Are there any ghastly pests lurking about that might ruin my holiday?”
+“Are there any pests lurking about that might ruin my Jamaican holiday?” you might ask.

 God’s smallest creatures have slithered and buggled the earth since time began, and Jamaica has more than its fair share of things that leap on you as you walk past.